ghiscoding/aurelia-slickgrid/docs/migrations/migration-to-8.x.md

 ## Changes

 ### Slickgrid-Universal
-If you use any of the Slickgrid-Universal extra dependencies then make sure to upgrade them as well to the new major `4.0.0` version so that they work with Slickgrid-React `7.0.0`
+If you use any of the Slickgrid-Universal extra dependencies then make sure to upgrade them as well to the new major `4.0.0` version so that they work with Aurelia-Slickgrid `7.0.0`

 ```diff
   "dependencies": {